gcanti/io-ts/README.md

 # Piping

-You can pipe two runtime types if their type parameters do align
+You can pipe two codecs if their type parameters do align

 ```ts
 const NumberDecoder = new t.Type<number, string, string>(